 We are an award-winning arts education charity specialising in drama and film working with people experiencing extreme marginalisation within our society.

 What We Do

-We work with a range of marginalised people; specialising in criminal justice and mental health, working with ex-prisoners, community and forensic mental health patients, youth at risk and people who have suffered trauma.
+We work with a range of marginalised people; specialising in mental health and criminal justice, working with community and forensic mental health patients, youth at risk and people who have suffered trauma amongst many others.
 We use drama and film to challenge perceptions, tackle social exclusion and change lives.

 Our work works.
 An independent external evaluation found that for every £1 invested in our work with prisoners and ex-prisoners, we produced a Social Return on Investment (SROI) of £10.49.
 For more information click here.

 ESC’s core work focuses on involving marginalised people in the arts.
 We have worked with prisoners, ex-prisoners, youth at risk, community and forensic mental health patients, survivors of trauma, prison officers’ widows, medically retired prison officers, young homeless people and young people suffering from cancer.